rcaileff/career_ladders/software_engineering/core_engineer.md

 * Understands and recommends future changes at a product level.
 * Articulates how their work fits into the Enova platform as a whole.

+## Code Writing
+* Refactors existing code into maintainable and readable code.
+* Actively participates in code reviews.

+## SDLC/Process
+* Reviews requirements and provides estimates for new projects.

+## Code Writing
+* Leverages best practices and writes code that serves as an example for SE I/II developers.
+* Advocates for establishing and following coding best practices team wide.

+## SDLC/Process
+* Contributes to improving and evolving the Enova process.

 ## Engineer Exchange
 * N/A